-Professor P. M. de Burgh, Associate Professor S. Faine, Mr. G. Charlton, Dr. K. A. O. Ellem.
+Professor P. M. de Burgh, Associate Professor S. Faine, Dr. G. Charlton.

-A course is given in the Third and Fourth Years dealing with the principles of bacteriology and immunity and the application of these to the study of infectious disease.
+A course is given in the Third and Fourth Years dealing with the principles of medical microbiology, immunology and immunity, and their applications to the study of infection and infectious diseases.
 Practical instruction, totalling about fifty hours, is given during the third term of the Third Year.
 For this course students will require to provide themselves with a small amount of apparatus, a list of which is posted in the Department.
 Microscopes used in this class must be equipped with an oil immersion objective.